Exterior Waterproofing Toronto – Starts At $100 Per Linear Foot

 The excavation should also be numerous feet wide to allow space for technicians to work.
 When the excavation is done, the setting up begins by cleaning the soil and loose mortar or concrete from the wall.

-When the wall is out in the open, cleaned and dried, we do a careful exam to locate holes and cracks.
+When the wall is out in the open, clean and dry, we do a careful exam to locate holes and cracks.

 2. Then we eliminate all debris from the crack with power wash or with a metal brush.